armiariyan/nodejs-with-mysql/README.md

-# Test Intern DompetKilat
+# IMPORTANT

-This project contain code for intern test for back end dev at dompet kilat
+This project was made when i do the intern.
+Code might get updated

 ## Start the docker